 A quiet opening to this one.
 Mooney and Meredith both went close with efforts that whistled past the post, and a superb passage of play saw Woodcock become the latest member of the ‘hit the bar’ club.
 Baker followed suit.
 20 shots in the first 45 because of a late flurry hadn’t yielded a goal.
 The deadlock was broken from another penalty (Mooney dispatching), and Carvalho finished the good work by Essien to put the icing on another delicious cake of a display.

 Well, well, well.
 Fourth in the league after seven games, and that’s been on merit.
 What next for 1885 Bury?
-Find out later in the week!
+Find out in Chapter 13 later in the week!

 The very first thing to do following promotion was to discuss with the board the club vision.
 The negotiations didn’t go well, so the goal remained simply staying up in the National League for the foreseeable future.